 Packaged free with every PS5 console, Astro’s Playroom might seem like a glorified tech demo due to its use of DualSense features like haptic feedback and adaptive triggers, but it’s also a great experience for PlayStation lovers, and the first one you should play when you unbox that shiny new console.

-A long time request from fans of the Souls series, Demon’s Souls is a great choice for those looking for more FromSoftware fun — if you can call it that.
+A long-time request from fans of the Souls series, Demon’s Souls is a great choice for those looking for more FromSoftware fun — if you can call it that.
 Atmospheric, moody, and medieval, Demon’s Souls was a cult hit that was released on PS3, but it wouldn’t be until the release of Dark Souls in 2011 that it developed an audience.

 For the longest time, Demon’s Souls was locked to PS3 hardware and all the frame drops that came with it, but now it’s back and remastered by Bluepoint Games, which did the brilliant Shadow of the Colossus remaster, so there is no better way to experience the title that kicked off the Soulsborne series than on the PS5.
-It has snazzy graphics, options for prioritising frame rate or resolution, a moody atmosphere, and dying.
+It has snazzy graphics, options for prioritizing frame rate or resolution, a moody atmosphere, and dying.
 Lots of dying.

-Ratchet & Clank: Rift Apart
+8. Ratchet & Clank: Rift Apart

 Ratchet and Clank are back in the puntastic Rift Apart for PS5.
-This two-decade old series keeps it fresh with gorgeous graphics and CGI cutscenes, and a new story that has you racing across dimensions, time, and space to take down an evil emperor hell-bent on mayhem.
+This two-decade-old series keeps it fresh with gorgeous graphics and CGI cutscenes, and a new story that has you racing across dimensions, time, and space to take down an evil emperor hell-bent on mayhem.

-Harnessing the Rpower of the PS5, Ratchet & Clank: Rift Apart throws pulls you into new levels with lightning speed, and the PS5’s DualSense features are made adroit use of.
+Harnessing the power of the PS5, Ratchet & Clank: Rift Apart throws you into new levels with lightning speed, and the PS5’s DualSense features are made adroit use of.
 Give the DualSense’s trigger a half pull and your pistol will fire a single accurate shot; pull it down all the way and unleash a hail of bullets.
 If you’re keen on third-person action platformers, Ratchet & Clank: Rift Apart on PS5 is a great place to start.